 Not by a long shot.

-If you have a competition where you have the power to take out a fellow competitor and there can be only one winner, then of course you use that power.
-What’s the point of taking part otherwise?
+If you have a competition where there can be only one winner, then of course you try to beat your fellow competitors.
+Isn’t that the whole point?

 But really Channel 7 should get a damn dictionary.
 Give it to the contestants.
 Because being strategic is actually a good thing, not an insult.